 You first allocate an empty GBD by using the cmsGBDAlloc function, then add all known points with cmsGDBAddPoint and then interpolate missing sectors by calling the cmsGDBCompute function.
 After that you can check points to be on gamut by using cmsGDBCheckPoint function.
 GBD internal structure is hidden across a generic handle.
-Flags are not currently used on version 2.0
+Flags are not currently used.